Author: Roberto Santiago

 After graduate school I went to work, met my wife, and sat with my mother as her life support was removed.
 With all of that going on I didn't write anything online between 2006 and 2008.
 After my son was born in 2009 I started writing here again.
 The topics shifted from sports to family, and I had another gap in my writing as I figured out another round of graduate school.

 I have had posts picked up online by The Good Men Project.
-Offline my writing has appeared nationally in the magazines Latina and Parenting, in local publications in the San Francisco bay area, and in various academic journals.
+I am a contributor for City Dads Group and was a founding contributor for Latino Dad.
+I have done branded/sponsored content for Dove Men+Care, Xfinity and National Today.
+Offline, my writing has appeared nationally in the magazines Latina and Parenting, in local publications in the San Francisco bay area, and in various academic journals.
+I have also been tapped as a subject matter expert on parenting and parental leave by outlets including CBS News, 'Llero, and podcast appearances.

 I also write these blogs about various topics.